jan-nie/dhbw-framgang/technical/technical-review.md

 <br />

 ### Action Items
+For each of these identified aspects, we created action items to be able to optimize the issues until the end of the project.
+The following is a list of the action items, each of which is assigned to a key point in Outcome.
 - **Consistency**: Jan until 04.06.2023
 - **Refactoring**: Nicolai until 04.06.2023
 - **Permissions**: Nicolai until 04.06.2023